 Many people on a weight loss journey deal with this frustration.
 One of the significant reasons you may not be losing weight despite working out is that you’ve not changed your diet.

 They say weight loss is 80% diet and 20% workout.
 Therefore, while dietary supplements and physical activity boost your efforts, it’s not enough.

 A balanced diet containing protein, carbohydrates, and fat would be best.
 Avoid junk food and foods with high sugar and salt content.
 However, this doesn’t mean you can’t treat yourself from time to time.
 Just don’t overdo it.

 Lack of sleep may also contribute to weight gain.
 For example, a study done in 2016 found that women who slept for five hours gained more weight than those who got at least seven hours of sleep.
 The researchers speculated that the findings might have been because:

 - Sleep deprivation stimulates the secretion of cortisol—one hormone that regulates appetite.

 - Fatigue makes you skip workouts and lethargic, which reduces the number of calories you burn.

 - Lack of sleep makes you feel hungry even when you’re not.
 As a result, you find you overeat.

 If you’re struggling with sleep deprivation, it’s advisable to improve your sleep hygiene.
-Wake up and sleep at the same time every day, keep electronics away from the bedroom, and have a relaxing nighttime routine.
+Wake up and sleep simultaneously daily, keep electronics away from the bedroom, and have a relaxing nighttime routine.

 You Ignore Your Calorie Intake.